smart-data-lake/getting-started/presentation/lecture_notes.md

 Let's run SDLB_part2 template from IntelliJ. `--partition-values=estdepartureairport=LSZB,EDDF` with debug break point While it runs inspect the command

+Notice that we use `StandardizeColNamesTransformer` in Action `download-deduplicate-departures`.
+You can see it's effect by comparing the contents of `stg_departures` and `int_departures`.

 **Explain Feeds**
 **start application with `--help`: **